koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
-Before describing the APIs, let's take a look at a previous example.
+Before describing host config, let's take a look at a previous example.
 ReactDOM processes this change as an insertBefore function.

 What if we implement the function as a custom renderer?